Smart Kitchen Trends to Make the Most of this Multifunctional Room

 You can find a wide variety of appliances including cookware, cooktops, crockpots, coffee pots, water heaters, ovens, and dishwashers that are controlled through digital assistance applications in voice-controlled devices such as Amazon Echo and Google Home.

-The manufacturers listed below are rapidly innovating technologies to transform kitchen appliances in both residential and commercial markets.
+The manufacturers such as LG, Samsung, Bosch, Whirlpool, and others are rapidly innovating technologies to transform kitchen appliances in both residential and commercial markets.
 Look for products including Smart Refrigerators, Smart Dishwashers, Smart Cooking Ranges, Smart Microwaves and Ovens, and Smart Coffee Machine that are Wi-Fi/Bluetooth-enabled.

 We know you want to make the most of your kitchen space as it continues to take on a bigger and more flexible role in keeping family life together.
 Additionally, the number of people kitchen remodels are likely to increase due to work from home and aging in place trends.
 In short, the smart kitchen of the future is efficient and intelligent enough to meet a wide range of needs while saving time and resources.